Dakota Fiber Mill hosted a dyeing class that went over techniques including Food Coloring, Kool-Aid, and Rit Dye. Let’s explore these techniques!

 - Always wear plastic gloves!

-We covered our suri fibers with warm water and then chose among Grape (Purple), Mixed Berry (Blue), and Mango (Orange).
-Of course, I went for the Grape.
-Jean had us use 2 packages, which we opened up and sprinkled on top of the fibers.
-She also added a splash of vinegar to our water.
+The suri fibers were covered with warm water and then the colors were chosen from Grape (Purple), Mixed Berry (Blue), and Mango (Orange).
+2 packages were used, which were opened up and sprinkled on top of the fibers.
+A splash of vinegar was also added to the water.
 Vinegar makes the water more acidic and wool takes color better under acidic conditions.
-This became very apparent when my pan got more vinegar than another pan.
-Despite using three packages, Heidi’s fibers turned out much lighter than mine.
+This became very apparent one pan got more vinegar than another pan.
+Despite using three packages, the pan with less vinegar turned out much lighter than the one with more.

 Once you add your dye you need to set it with heat.
-We scooped our wool from the pan and let it drip to get some of the excess water out.
-Then we put it into a baggie, but didn’t seal it completely.
-Then heat it on high in the microwave for a minute.
-Carefully remove it and rinse it under running water.
+The wool was scooped from the pan and allowed to drip to get some of the excess water out.
+Then it was placed into a baggie but wasn’t sealed completely and then heated on high in the microwave for a minute.
+It was then carefully removed and rinsed under running water.
 You want to start with warm water and work up to cold water.
 If you start with cold water it shocks the wool and can start the felting process.
-Make sure the water runs clear and then put it in the salad spinner to get the excess water out.
+Make sure the water runs clear and then put it in a salad spinner to get the excess water out.
 Hang it to dry.
-Here are my results, before and after, which I called Wooly Wine.
+Here are the results, before and after.

 For more information on Kool-Aid dyeing, Knitty’s blog has some great tips and pictures.
 You can also use this technique to dye your hair.
 Here is a great site with step-by-step pictures if you are brave enough to try it!

-One of our ladies had requested a deep red for felted Santa hats, so Jean had a pot simmering already set up with a red dye.
-Jean soaked the wool roving in warm water and vinegar.
+One of the ladies in the class had requested a deep red for felted Santa hats, so a pot was already simmering set up with a red dye.
+The wool roving was soaked in warm water and vinegar.
 She cautioned us not to be poking and pushing the roving a lot or it might start to felt.
-Jean put the soaked roving into the pot and let it start simmering again.
-After about 5 minutes we looked at it and it was red but not deep red, so she put it back in for another 5 minutes.
+The soaked roving was placed into the pot and let it start simmering again.
+After about 5 minutes it was red but not deep red, so it was put back in for another 5 minutes.
 It came out a deep, beautiful red.
 Then it has to be rinsed, again starting with warm water working towards the cold water.
 You want to be sure the rinse water is clear or your yarn could bleed when you use it.
-I tried the Rit dye on several things.
-My show-and-tell pictures a little later in this newsletter.

 The majority of the morning was spent with the reactive dyes specially made for animal fibers.
 Jean uses Cushing’s Perfection Dyes.
 This company has been making dyes since the late 1800’s!
-We each got a 4 ounce ball of roving (about 8″ in diameter).
-Starting with about an ounce, we soaked it in our plastic containers, drained the excess liquid and turned it out onto the table.
-Here is a great shot showing the large ball on the right, my project on the table, and my neighbor’s project still in the container.
+Everyone in the class got a 4 ounce ball of roving (about 8″ in diameter).
+Starting with about an ounce, it was soaked in plastic containers, the excess liquid was drained and turned it out onto the table.

-Next we were to add colors however we wanted but not poke much on the roving.
-Jean had mixed up 4 or 5 colors so here is my rather strange concoction.
+Next colors were added without poking much on the roving.
+Jean had mixed up 4 or 5 colors so here is an example using several of them.

-I followed Jean’s instructions (I heard that collective “What!!”)
-Yes, I did and I only microwaved my masterpiece for 1 minute.
-It came out very, very light….I call it Cotton Candy.
+This was then microwaved for about 1 minute.
+It came out very, very light.
 Several people really soaked their roving and put it in the microwave for over 2 minutes.
 Their results were much darker.

-I did another attempt using more of the dark purple and put it in the microwave for 2 minutes and it still didn’t come out quite as dark as others.
-We determined it was again the amount of vinegar used in the water.
-This one I called Kansas Storm Clouds.
+Another attempt was made using more of the dark purple and put in the microwave for 2 minutes and it still didn’t come out quite as dark as others.
+It was determined it was again the amount of vinegar used in the water.

-Chris had encouraged us to bring other fibers to dye.
-Since I don’t spin yarn, I decided to try a variety of white cotton threads: Size 3 Pearl Cotton, (DM003-white) Coton a Broder in two sizes, (DM020-WHITE) and cotton floss.
-(DM001-WHITE) The Rit dye worked with cottons, so I put them in the pot fully expecting different results depending on the fiber.
-I also soaked half of them in a vinegar solution and left the other half dry, straight out of the wrapper.
+Chris had encouraged the attendees to bring other fibers to dye.
+A variety of white cotton threads were brought: Size 3 Pearl Cotton, (DM003-white) Coton a Broder in two sizes, (DM020-WHITE) and cotton floss.
+(DM001-WHITE) The Rit dye worked with cottons.
+Half of them were soaked in a vinegar solution and the other half were left dry, straight out of the wrappers.
 As you can see, it made absolutely no difference.
-Won’t this be fun trying to untangle???
-If I were to name this mess, it would be “Rat’s Nest Red”.

-Class was held in the working side of Chris’ shop where we had access to the large sinks and couldn’t ruin the concrete floor.
+Class was held in the working side of Chris’ shop where there was access to the large sinks.
 She has a couple of “helpers”, this is Fred, an Angora rabbit.
 This picture doesn’t really show how fluffy Fred is.
-I have seen people actually set an angora rabbit on their lap and spin fiber right off the rabbit!
+Some people even set an angora rabbit on their lap and spin fiber right off the rabbit!
 No, it doesn’t hurt the rabbit.

-So, now we were on our own to try whatever we wanted.
-Jean had brought food coloring as a dyeing option, so I pulled out a skein of floss.
-She had some neon colors and I put a dot of each along the skein to create a very colorful rainbow like Bradley’s Balloons (TH001-1154) from ThreadworX.
-I was so excited to see the results, but as I rinsed it, all the color ran off.
-I was left with a variegated pink.
-It is a pretty color, but not at all what I expected.
-Today, I looked up dyeing with food coloring, and found it only works with the animal fibers.
-The site said cotton wouldn’t take the dye, so I guess I am lucky I got Just Pink!
+Jean had brought food coloring as a dyeing option, so an experiment was performed on a skein of floss.
+She had some neon colors and a dot of each were placed along the skein to create a very colorful rainbow like Bradley’s Balloons from ThreadworX.
+As it was rinsed, most of the color ran off, leaving a variegated pink.
+Dyeing with food coloring works best with animal fibers, which is why the cotton wouldn’t take the dye.

 We hope this guide makes your stitching easier and more enjoyable!